romilly/o-x-o/menace/appendix-b.md

-# Ten minutes to RIDE
+# Appendix B - Ten minutes to RIDE

 This is a short introductory guide to Dyalog APL's **RIDE** interface.